The Hanoi facts you’re about to read bellow may lead to a severe case of wanderlust.

 5. French Connection

-Speaking of architecture, one of the first things in Hanoi that made my jaw drop was the St.Joseph’s Cathedral.
-A giant French cathedral right in the middle city, surrounded by thousands of motorbikes and Asian street food vendors.
+Speaking of architecture, one of the first things in Hanoi that dropped my jaw was the St.Joseph’s Cathedral.
+A giant gothic cathedral right in the middle city, surrounded by thousands of motorbikes and Asian street food vendors.

 It felt ridiculously out of place!

 It turned out, Hanoi was conquered by France in 1873, and for more than 60 years, was the administrative center of the colony of French Indochina.
 The French left their mark all over the city of course, and today you can see their colonial architecture all around town with the most prominent buildings been the Hanoi Opera House, St.Joseph’s Cathedral, the Presidential Palace, Long Bien Bridge and the National Museum of Vietnamese History.